mikemey01/Markets/README.md

 # Assumptions
 Markets makes a few assumptions to speed up the rate at which trades are opened and closed.
 * Put and call options are opened depending on direction of the trend.
-* Premium is never sold, contracts are only purchased
+* Premium is never sold, contracts are only purchased.
-* Strike price: purchased at-the-money for both put and calls
+* Strike price: purchased at-the-money for both put and calls.
 * Expiry Date: if running on Monday or Tuesday, the current week’s expiration.
 If trading Wednesday - Friday, the following weeks expiration.
 This is to keep delta up so fewer movements of the underlying are required.
 * Quantity: 10 contracts - usually only requires a few cents movement in the contract price to overcome the brokers commissions.
 * Limit orders are used for both opening and closing trades.